 multilayer003: A multi-view file with 'ster' grouping.

 multilayer004: A base quality and an enhanced quality presentations of same image.
 The baselayer is an AVC-coded item.

+[Editor's note: There is a problem with the above files.
+Undefined version 2 of the ItemInfoBox is used.]

 multilayer005.heic

 This file contains a single MV-HEVC coded two-layer image.
 The HTM (version 15.0) reference software was used to encode this image.
 The left view is coded as the base layer, and the right view is coded as the enhancement layer.
 The heic file contains two image items.
 The first is an ‘hvc1’ image item for the left view.
 The other is an ‘lhv1’ image item, associated with an ‘lsel’ property, for the right-view.
 The two image items are also grouped using the ‘ster’ grouping to indicate that they form a stereo-pair.

+[Editor's note: There is a problem with the above file.
+Undefined version 2 of the ItemInfoBox is used.]

 c042.heic